easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 1. Copy the easyconfig and change the toolchain version
 1. Usually, especially when updating to the latest toolchain, you should search for the most recent version of the software too and use that.
-   When you update the version, the checksum for the softwares sources will become incorrect and should be removed.
+   When you update the version, the checksum for the software sources will become incorrect and should be removed.
 You can automatically inject the checksums for the new sources with `eb --inject-checksums <easyconfig>` (see [checksums documentation](writing-easyconfig-files.md#common_easyconfig_param_sources_checksums)